AthemiS13/Flory/README.md

 ## Logs
 - Single file: `/log/log.txt`
-- CSV format per line: `timestamp,soilPercent,soilRaw,waterPercent,waterRaw,temp,hum,pumpOn,timeSynced`
+CSV format per line: `timestamp,soilPercent,waterPercent,temp,hum,pumpOn,timeSynced` The firmware writes a CSV header row to `/log/log.txt` when the file is created or truncated, so parsers can rely on column order.
-- Device truncates `log.txt` at month rollover (and provides `POST /api/logs/rollover` to test truncation immediately)
+Device truncates `log.txt` at month rollover (and provides `POST /api/logs/rollover` to test truncation immediately) Logs persist across device restarts and power cycles; the firmware will not delete or rotate existing log files on boot.
+Truncation happens only on month rollover (when time is known) or when `/api/logs/rollover` is called.

 ---